Breastfeeding: what diet?

 Breastfeeding and nutrition

-Here are some broad outlines:
+Here are some highlights:

 - Proteins: meat, fish, milk, eggs, cheese, tofu, pulses (beans, lentils, broad beans, peas)